Starburst Galaxy

 The Number of records chart plots the changes in the table’s total number of records over the last 30 days.
 Refreshing the statistics data creates a new data point.

-Column profile #
+Column profile pane #

 • Column: The name of the column.
 Click the column heading to sort in ascending or descending alphabetical order.